Sonaxy/Gas_Prices_in_Brazil/README.md

 # Gas_Prices_in_Brazil
-Developed various Supervised Learning Model to predict gas prices in Brazil
+Developed various Supervised Learning Models to predict gas prices in Brazil